MariuszKrzanowski/iot-on-premises/README.md

-# iot-on-premise
+# IoT on Premises

-This repository contains slides and source code for presentation IoT on premise.
+This repository contains slides and source code for presentation IoT on premises.
 You can fing here three types of projects under src folder:

 * Subfolder Arduino is used by PlatformIO to build and deploy solution on ESP8266-01S and ESP8266-E12.
 * Subfolder Windows contain projects compiled and via Visual Stdio 2019.